norsecorp/ipviking-api-python/README.md

 	wrapper.py: This module contains the IPViking class, which is used to manage calls to the service.
-The method to use is request(args), with args being a dict of parameters for this specific request. requests.py: This module validates and prepares the arguments for the request to our server. responses.py: This module parses the responses from our server into a dict (leaves it a string, if it's an http document).
+The method to use is request(args), with args being a dict of parameters for this specific request. requests.py: This module validates and prepares the arguments for the request to our server.
+It also contains two helper functions, geofilterhelper and riskfactorhelper, which convert lists of geofilter/riskfactor arguments to an appropriate xml-formatted string.
+	responses.py: This module parses the responses from our server into a dict (leaves it a string, if it's an http document).

 	helpers/